-- For novice site creators.
-Being able to trust WYSIWYG makes Elementor a flagship page builder for those like me who don’t have coding skills, or even designer skills.
+- For novice web designers.
+Being able to rely on WYSIWYG makes Elementor a leading page builder for those who, like me, don’t have code skills;

 - For WordPress developers.
-Yes, a page builder for developers: it is possible.
-And it now is the choice of many agencies, that can no longer do without Elementor.
-The interface is pleasant to use, thanks in particular to the functions that allow widgets to be saved, reused on several pages, to save a lot of time in the design of customer websites.
+Yes, a page builder for developers: it’s possible, and it’s the choice of many agencies that can’t do without Elementor.
+The interface is pleasant to use for them, thanks in particular to the functions that allow you to save modules, which can be reused on several pages, to save a lot of time in the design of client sites.

-I was personally seduced by Elementor, who fulfilled what I expected from the plugin: a quite simple to use page builder, which allows me to view my page in real time in a reliable way.
+I was personally seduced by Elementor, which fulfills what I expected from it: an intuitive and fairly easy to use page builder that allows me to view my page in real time in a reliable way.

-Did this test make you want to try the experiment?
+Did this test make you want to give it a try?

-Get the free version of Elementor for a first opinion, or dive straight in with the pro version.
+Get the free version of Elementor to get a first opinion, or dive straight into the deep end with the pro version.